hydroflux/ruby-enumerables-practice-enumerables-review/README.md

 #=> [1, 2, 3]
 ```

 You can see that we are moving over every element in the array and executing the code in the `do`...`end` block for each element.
-That is exactly how enumerators work—we call them on a collection (i.e. `array.each`), pass that method call a block (i.e. code in between the `do` and the `end`), and that code runs for every element in the collection.
+That is exactly how enumerators work &mdash; we call them on a collection (i.e. `array.each`), pass that method call a block (i.e. code in between the `do` and the `end`), and that code passes each element into the block as a block argument.

 ## `.collect` & `.map`